When Sudan, the last male Northern white rhino, died on March 19 at the age of 45, so did any hopes of his species continuing.

 “By the time you’re down to a handful of individuals, who have become famous worldwide for being quite so rare, it’s really far too late,” said Cathy Dean, CEO of Save the Rhino, in a statement.

 It seems clear that IVF is not an ideal solution for saving the white rhinos.
-Nevertheless, exploring the idea of using IVF as a tool to save the subspecies from extinction could help us figure out how to save other animals going extinct.
+Nevertheless, exploring the idea of using it as a tool to save the subspecies from extinction could help us figure out how to save other endangered species.

 Technology is a key component of modern environmental conservation efforts.
 While fertility techniques continue to improve for humans and agriculture, this knowledge could also help us save animals like the white rhino.